pgxn/rfcs/text/0000-release-meta-spec-v2.md

 add their own signature to validate that they have tested a specific release.

-In the future we may also want to issue key pairs to registered developers and require that they sign releases, as well.
-This would allow an extra level of protection, plus allow key revocation in case an upload has been tampered with.
+In the future we may also want to issue key pairs to registered developers and require that they sign releases.
+This would allow an extra level of protection, as well as key revocation in case an upload has been tampered with.

 For the PGXN signing itself the proposed use of a separate, offline "root" key